Saudi-led coalition launches air strikes throughout Yemen: residents

 In Aden late on Wednesday, five Houthi militiamen were killed at a checkpoint while fighting against local forces and eight other Houthi fighters were killed in heavy clashes in southern Dalea province, pro-Hadi fighters said.

-The United States this week deployed additional warships off Yemen's coast, partly in response a convoy of Iranian cargo ships in the Arabian sea that the U.S. believes may carry arms bound for the Houthis.

-France's defense ministry said it deployed on Thursday a minesweeper in the Bab-el-Mandeb strait off Yemen to secure freedom of movement there.

-(Reporting By Mohammed Ghobari and Mohammed Mukhashaf; Writing by Noah Browning; Editing by Dominic Evans and Robin Pomeroy)
+(Reporting By Mohammed Ghobari and Mohammed Mukhashaf; Writing by Noah Browning; Editing by Dominic Evans)